Welcome to Reception! We are 'St Mary's' class.

 The Reception Team

-The Reception Teachers are: Mrs Farrell, Mrs Collins and Miss Knowles.
+The Reception Teachers are: Mrs Farrell and Mrs Collins.

-The Early Years gate opens at 8:30am.
-The Early Years bubble (Nursery and Recpetion classes) will close at 8.40am prompt.
-If your child is late you will need to wait until all other mini school bubbles have closed before entering the school through the school office.
+The Early Years (Nursery and Reception classes) gate opens at 8:30am and closes at 8.45am.
+If your child is late you will need to enter the school through the school office.
 Please ensure your child arrives promptly to school each day.
-At the end of the day, the doors open at 2.40pm.
-Please arrive promptly to collect your child.
+At the end of the day, the doors open at 2.50pm.
+Please arrive on time to collect your child.

 Remote Learning in Reception